Ray by Day JS

 HTML referencing file day1-static.svg

 The HTML code below shows how we reference the external SVG file using a standard <img> element.
-This is the simplest way to include an SVG file in a web page, treating it just like any other image format.
+This is the simplest way to include an SVG file in a web page, treating it just like any other image file.
 The browser loads the SVG file and renders it as part of the page content.

 Code extract failed